 I believe, it is very important to distinguish between plastics as an excellent material that makes our lives better and plastic waste that end up in the environment through inefficient or non-existing waste management on the other hand.
 Plastics keep our food fresh, protect us from injuries in traffic and sports and ensure quality life through many medical applications.
 At the same time, plastic waste is accumulating and polluting the environment.
 In addition, currently 98% of plastics are fossil-based.
 The emission intensive life cycle of plastics contributes to climate change.

 Is there a sustainable way to maintain the many societal benefits of plastics?

 Yes, through a circular economy of plastics!

-In our most recent Discussion Paper VTT assess the transformation from linear to a circular plastics economy in detail.
-One of our main conclusion is that there is no one-fits-all solution.
+VTT has assessed the transformation from linear to a circular plastics economy.
+One of our main conclusions is that there is no one-fits-all solution.
 Plastics and their respective applications are a very complex mix of materials and the best transition towards circularity must be assessed on a case-by-case scenario.

 The main elements of any circular economy are reduce, reuse, repair and recycle.
 For plastics, this can mean very different things.
 Let’s examine different approaches.

 Reuse models (e.g. deposit or refill schemes) are already widely used.
 However, they require lifetime extensions of the polymers in order to be economically feasible.
 This can be achieved through molecular repair technologies that counteract the material degradation in the use phase.

 While reuse & repair is a preferred form of circular economy, it is not applicable for most plastics applications.
 These materials must be collected and sorted for recycling.
 Mechanical recycling is an elegant way to retain the material properties of plastics as the polymer chains are not destroyed during the process.
 However, it is extremely important to separate plastic waste streams according to their polymer types.
 If different polymers are mixed the value of the recyclate is often lost.